Graduate Diploma in Pharmacy Leadership

 Accelerating Your Development as a Pharmacy Leader

-Working pharmacists like you can now elevate their readiness for leadership roles in just 11 months.
-The Graduate Diploma in Pharmacy Leadership (GDPL) is an online program comprised of 5 courses designed for working pharmacists to immediately apply the leadership knowledge and skills they gain to their workplace.
+Pharmacists like you can now elevate their readiness for leadership roles in just 11 months.
+The Graduate Diploma in Pharmacy Leadership (GDPL) is an online program comprised of five courses designed for pharmacists to immediately apply the leadership knowledge and skills they gain to their workplace.

 Program Overview